jav0314/chess-js/docs/css-reference.md

 ### Modular stylings

-New ui stylings should be added to a new `.css` file inside the `styles/components/` folder, then imported to the `main.css`.
+New UI styles should be added to a new `.css` file inside the `styles/components/` folder, then imported to the `main.css`.
 If your new styling is something more global add it to the `styles/` root.

 This ensures our code is searchable and organized.